 - 5 ways to transfer pattern markings to fabric

-- How to lengthen or shorten the pattern (covered in this tutorial!)
+- How to lengthen or shorten the pattern (this post!)

 - How to remove release tucks and convert your pattern to a flat front